Since the initial stages of the COVID-19 pandemic, there have been reports of increased gender-based violence (GBV) against women and girls globally.

 During the lockdowns, local helplines also noted increased calls and messages, reporting instances of domestic violence and other harmful attacks against women and girls.
 The NGO Women’s Aid Organisation reported a 44% increase in calls within the first month of lockdown.

-Anti-violence advocates believe cases are much higher than available figures due to the fear and stigma attached to making a complaint.
+Anti-violence advocates believe cases are much higher than available figures due to the fear and stigma of making a complaint.
 Women are either too afraid to lodge reports or are unaware of the procedures.

-The challenges and proposed solutions surrounding the issue were deliberated in the second of two symposiums on “Addressing Community Needs in Malaysia During the Pandemic” held last year.
-The virtual conferences were organised by RYTHM Foundation, the social impact arm of QI Group.
+The challenges and proposed solutions surrounding the issue were discussed in the second of two symposiums on “Addressing Community Needs in Malaysia During the Pandemic” last year.
+RYTHM Foundation, the social impact arm of QI Group, organised the virtual meets.

 As a result, RYTHM has produced a Position Paper that details the framework and proposes medium- to long-term solutions to the Malaysian government.
 The Foundation hopes the government implements the recommendations in the 12th Malaysia Plan (2021-2025) to mitigate the impact of the pandemic on vulnerable groups.